yhesper/TaichiSimplicialFluid/README.md

  Welcome to my interactive toy of surface flow implemented in [Taichi Lang](https://github.com/taichi-dev/taichi).
 It creates a real-time fluid simulation on the surface of a triangle mesh manifold with genus 0 based on a slightly modified version of Elcott's [Simplicial Fluids](http://www.geometry.caltech.edu/pubs/ETKSD07.pdf).

 Here are some examples of what it does.
 It solves the Euler equations in real-time on the mesh surface, and use both colorful dyes and particles to visualize the fluid.
-I also wrote something over [here]() that briefly explained how my implementation differ from Elcott's algorithm. [insert what machine does it run on] See below for [user guide](#user-guide).
+I also wrote something over [here](https://yhesper.github.io/projects/2_project_simpfluid/) that briefly explained how my implementation differ from Elcott's algorithm.
+See below for [user guide](#user-guide).